 She shook her head.
 “I didn't read it.”
 She waved her hand in the vague direction of the letter.
 “It's down there.”

 Her cousin reached over her to retrieve it.
 “Would you like me to read it first?”

 Rose nodded, and she heard Lucy unfold the parchment.
 Her heart was hammering, and she was beginning to feel quite ill despite her successful attempts to hold back tears.

 “No. She hates me, and she probably told me to stay away from Scorpius, and I don't wa – want to stay away from Sc – Scorpius, and once I read it everything is going to fall apart and – “

 “Rose.”
 She hiccuped and glanced up at her cousin.
 Lucy was holding out the letter with a look of long-suffering patience across her face.
 “Read the letter.”
 Rose started to shake her head, but the look in Lucy's eyes made her reconsider, and she took the letter without further complaint.
 She struggled into a sitting position and steeled herself before looking down at the elegant, sloping script.

 I had a lovely time at lunch.
 It was very nice to finally meet you.
 I hope we can get together again soon.

 Rose blinked down at it a few times after she'd finished it, and then turned the piece of parchment over, half-expecting to see something written on the other side.
 It was blank.

-She glanced up at Lucy, who looked like she was struggling to contain her amusement.
+“Mm.”
+Lucy looked like she was struggling to contain her amusement.
 “Think you might have overreacted a bit?”